mdbergmann/cl-swbymabeweb/blogs/20201117---Thoughts_about_agile_software_development.md

 - repeat

 Do that towards your clients/customers when collaborating on a product, or a feature.
-Do that in the dev team by applying TDD.
+Do that in the dev team by applying TDD, and generally by requesting and providing feedback for code changes, features, etc.
 Do that when interacting dev <-> QA team.
-Do that xyz...
+etc.